microsoft/win32-app-isolation/tools/packaging/README.md

 python isolate.py --cert your_cert.pfx -o isolated.msix app.msix
 ```

-The command will try to use the `makeappx.exe` and `signtool.exe` in your enviroment.
-However, if they do not exist in `PATH`
+The command will try to use the `makeappx.exe` and `signtool.exe` from your MSIX Packaging Tool.
-or you want to use a specific version of them, you can pass the executable you want to use by `--makeappx` and `--signtool`
+If you want to use your own SDK version, use `--sdk_dir` to pass the directory that has the
+binaries.

 In order to add capabilities, use `--capability` or `--cap` like